 When it comes to vitamins D3 and K2, it’s more challenging to find good food sources.

-The best source of vitamin D, of course, is sunlight exposure.
+The best source of vitamin D, of course, is exposure to sunlight.
 Most people may need as little as 15 to 20 minutes of noontime exposure each day on enough exposed skin to maintain serum vitamin D levels in the ideal range.

 However, many, if not most people in the United States are vitamin D deficient because they don’t receive enough healthy sun exposure.
 And if you’re 50 or older, your skin may not produce as much vitamin D in response to sunlight.

 In these situations, I recommend taking an oral vitamin D3 supplement.
-Check your serum vitamin D levels regularly to make sure they remain in the optimal range of 50-70 ng/ml.
+Check your serum vitamin D levels regularly to make sure they remain in the optimal range of 50 to 70 ng/ml.

 Vitamin K is available as either K1 or K2.
 While vitamin K1, found in green vegetables is important for your health, it does not build your bones significantly.
 Only vitamin K2 does that.

 Sadly, unlike vitamin D, there is no blood test you can get to test for vitamin K2 yet.
-So the only practical way to know if you need vitamin K2 is to look at the sources in your diet, add them up and make sure you are getting 150 mcg of vitamin K2 every day.
+So the only practical way to know if you need vitamin K2 is to look at the sources in your diet, add them up and make sure you are getting at least 180 mcg of vitamin K2 every day.